Data-driven Algorithms for Dimension Reduction in Causal Inference: Covariate selection: context, theory and algorithms

 where $x_{ik}^c$ and $x_{jk}^c$ are the $i$:th and $j$:th observations of the $k$:th continuous covariate and $h_k \in [0,\infty)$ is the corresponding bandwidth.
-For the categorical covariates, supposing that the covariates in $\mathbf{X}_{id}$ are arranged such that the $r_o$ ordered covariates are followed by the $r_u$ unordered covariates ($r_o+r_u=r$), we define the product kernel function as
+For the categorical covariates, supposing that the covariates in $ {X}_{id}$ are arranged such that the $r_o$ ordered (i.e., ordinal) covariates are followed by the $r_u$ unordered (i.e., nominal) covariates ($r_o+r_u=r$), we define the product kernel function as

 where $x_{il}^d$ and $x_{jl}^d$ are the $i$:th and $j$:th observations of the $l$:th categorical covariate and $\lambda_l \in [0,1]$ is the corresponding bandwidth.
 Similarly, $x_{im}^d$ and $x_{jm}^d$ are the $i$:th and $j$:th observations of the $m$:th categorical covariate and the corresponding bandwidth is $\lambda_m\in [0, (c_m^u-1)/c_m^u]$, with $c_m^u$ the number of categories of the $m$:th categorical covariate. $I(A)$ denotes the indicator function that assumes the value 1 if $A$ is true and 0 otherwise.
-Combining the above product kernel functions results in the following kernel estimator of $g(\mathbf{X}_i)$,
+Combining the above product kernel functions results in the following kernel estimator of $g( {X}_i)$,

-The bandwidths, $(\mathbf{h}^T, \boldsymbol{\lambda}^T)^T=(h_1,\ldots,h_q, \lambda_1, \ldots, \lambda_r)^T$, are selected by cross-validation, i.e., by minimizing
+The bandwidths, $( {h}^T, \lambda^T)^T=(h_1,\ldots,h_q, \lambda_1, \ldots, \lambda_r)^T$, are selected by cross-validation, i.e., by minimizing

-where $\hat{g}^{-i}(\mathbf{X}_i; \mathbf{h},\boldsymbol{\lambda})$ is the estimate of $g(\mathbf{X}_i)$ based on data where the $i$:th observation is left out.
+where $\hat{g}^{-i}( {X}_i; {h},\lambda)$ is the estimate of $g( {X}_i)$ based on data where the $i$:th observation is left out.
 Covariates are "smoothed out" when their bandwidths are large, i.e., close to the maximum bandwidth values.

 We estimate the subsets in the algorithms in Table \ref{T1} by, in each step, regressing the prescribed outcome variable on the prescribed covariates using the estimator in \eqref{npcme}.
 Exclusion of a covariate is determined by the bandwidth value of the covariate, for a threshold value chosen by the analyst.
 If the bandwidth value is larger than the threshold value it is taken as an indication that the outcome variable is conditionally independent of the covariate.